ibis-project/ibis/docs/source/api.rst

 .. currentmodule:: ibis.bigquery.api

 The BigQuery client is accessible through the ``ibis.bigquery`` namespace.
+See :ref:`_bigquery` for a tutorial on using this backend.

 Use the ``ibis.bigquery.connect`` function to create a BigQuery client.
 If no ``credentials`` are provided, the